-Anxiety treatment for youth – Do you think you’d feel confident taking your anxious child to see these mental health professionals after reading this page?
+Anxiety treatment for youth – Do you think you’d feel confident taking your anxious child to see these therapists after reading this page?
 Anxiety in Teens: When Stress Goes Awry.
-Newport Academy appears professional, educated, and experienced — the obvious go-to — based on that therapy specialty page.
+Newport Academy appears professional, educated, experienced and like the go-to practice based on that therapy specialty page.

-Keywords can be a great benefit to specialty pages — actually, to every page — so be sure to include them.
+Keywords can greatly benefit specialty pages — well, every page in fact — so it’s very important to include them.
 Keep a record of the two or three keywords or keyword phrases appropriate for each specialty page and include these as you write.

 – Incorporate white space